sayan0506/Siamese-Network-Implementation-On-MNIST-Data-Using-Keras/README.md

 # Reference

 * The project is inspired from Convolution Neural Network course of [Deep Learning Specialization Coursera](https://www.coursera.org/learn/convolutional-neural-networks/) by **Prof. Andrew Ng**.
-* - Florian Schroff, Dmitry Kalenichenko, James Philbin (2015).
+* Florian Schroff, Dmitry Kalenichenko, James Philbin (2015).
 [FaceNet: A Unified Embedding for Face Recognition and Clustering](https://arxiv.org/pdf/1503.03832.pdf)
+* Our implementation also took a lot of inspiration from the official FaceNet github repository: https://github.com/davidsandberg/facenet